santosh2702/Recommender-System/README.md

    ### Similarly, repeating with each pair of different movies, we can calculate the similarities between them.
 The result will be the      similarity matrix between the movies.

+   ### Step 4: Find the predicted movie with the highest rating
+   At the last step, we sort the results in the predicted matrix and select the highest rated result to suggest to the user.